gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 - Advanced strategies for restarts.

 #### Phase 4 (If required by stakeholders)
-- Extend the API scale-down capabilities (requires complex data migration strategies like rsync-based data migration).
+- Extend the API with scale-down capabilities (requires complex data migration strategies like rsync-based data migration).
 Will only be implemented if demand is high enough and outweighs the downsides.
-- The scale-down itself will be handled by a separate controller or plugin
+- The scale-down itself will be handled by a separate controller or plugin.

 ### Next Steps